 Term 2: Earnest Money

-The earnest money deposit is an important part of the home-buying process.
+The second real estate term you may not know is earnest money.
+Earnest money is an important part of the home-buying process.
 It’s essentially a deposit that shows the seller that you intend to purchase their property.
-It shows the seller that you’re a committed buyer, and it helps fund your down payment.
+It also shows that you’re a committed buyer, and it helps fund your down payment.

 Term 3: Escrow

-Title and Escrow companies facilitate a real estate transaction, from the initial earnest money deposit to final funding, to ensure a smooth process.
-Once the transaction is complete, a lender may set up an escrow account on your behalf in which a portion of your monthly payment is deposited for property taxes and insurance.
+Title and Escrow companies facilitate a real estate transaction.
+From the initial earnest money deposit to final funding, they ensure it is a smooth process.
+Additionally, once the transaction is complete, a lender may set up an escrow account on your behalf, which will hold funds for taxes and homeowner’s insurance.

 Term 4: Title

+The fourth real estate term you may not know is title.
 When real estate professionals talk about “title,” they are referring to who has legal ownership and the right to use a piece of property.
-As a Buyer, you will receive a copy of the preliminary title report from a title company within a week after reaching mutual acceptance.
+As a buyer, you will receive a copy of the preliminary title report from a title company within a week after reaching mutual acceptance.

 Ultimately, title companies protect you from purchasing a home that you would not be able to sell in the future.
 Once the transaction closes, you will receive a final title policy, recording your name as the new legal owner along with the principal loan amount.